Riding Arena Construction Guide: Part 1 – Choosing the Site

 As a division of one of the UK’s leading aggregate suppliers, we provide high-quality construction materials and riding surfaces to many self-build customers.
 This five-part guide will focus on constructing an outdoor riding arena that uses a typical geotextile membrane as a separation layer.
 Please note that this step-by-step article should be used as a guide only.
 Every project and site is different, so we always recommend seeking the advice of an experienced contractor.

-There are several factors to carefully consider when choosing a site to build your arena on, including access.
-You will need hard-standing access to and from your riding arena, both for eventual usage and for the construction work.
-The last thing you want to do is contaminate your manege surface with mud, either walked in or brought in by tractors or construction equipment.
+When choosing a site for your new riding arena, several factors need to be considered.
+First, you will need hard standing access to and from the school for current construction work and future use.
+The last thing you want to do is contaminate your manège surface with mud, whether walked in or brought in by tractors or construction equipment.